 - ☐ Make sure a PowerCADD symbol file is open. - ☐ Select the 3D Symbol tool from the WildTools 3D palette.
-If no symbol file is open, you will have a 'sad symbol' cursor. - ☐ Press and hold down the Option key.
+If no symbol file is open, you will have a 'sad symbol' cursor. - Press and hold down the Option key.
 Move the cursor to a location in the drawing and press the mouse button.

-☐ Drag the mouse to rotate the symbol.
-You may press the Shift key to constrain the angle. \triangle You may tab into the Edit Window to set the angle.
-You may press the Option key to mirror the symbol. ☐ Release the mouse to place the object.
-The symbol objects will be placed in the drawing.
-Random rotation is ignored in this method of operation. × 3D Marker Tool This tool is identical to the WildTools Marker tool except that it draws in the current view plane.
+Drag the mouse to rotate the symbol.
+You may press the Shift key to constrain the angle. Δ You may tab into the Edit Window to set the angle.
+You may press the Option key to mirror the symbol.
+Release the mouse to place the object. he symbol objects will be placed in the drawing.
+Random rotation ignored in this method of operation.
+L^ T D Marker Tool his tool is identical to the WildTools Marker tool except that it raws in the current view plane.
+T th D Linear Patterning Tool his tool is identical to the WildTools Linear Patterning tool except hat it draws in the current view plane.
+Marker objects are not vailable here.
+Note that if you use this tool to pick up an object be sheared into a 3D depiction.